sitevalidator/sourceviewer/README.md

 # Source Viewer

-Source Viewer, _source code viewing as a service_, is a simple web service that allows you to see the source code of a web page (or any other file that can be accessed through an URL).
+Source Viewer is _source code viewing as a service_, a simple web service that allows you to see the source code of a web page (or any other file that can be accessed through an URL).

 [![source viewer screenshot](https://dl.dropboxusercontent.com/u/2268180/sourcecodeviewer.png)](http://sourceviewerdemo.herokuapp.com/show?url=http://github.com&user_agent=#line-146)